ivanlasic23/secondProjectQuiz/README.md

 ![img](assets/images/cc6.png)

-- Also I have used a Jonas Schmedttman code for randon color generator on home page which onmouseover changes color making the home page very over the top which was the goal

 ### Fonts
 - I have decided to find the most retro font on google fonts and went with a more pixelated font ORBITRON which I think works well with the site